rmcomplexity/blog/_posts/2018-01-01-pycon-2018-what-i-learned-as-progcom.md

 Volunteering at PyCon was quickly out of the question because of work related reasons which I won't mention in this article.
 Mainly because these reasons are boring and not particularly aligned to the context of this article.
-Since we are on he topic of **Things I Won't Be Talking About Here**, I should mention I won't be describing, in too much detail, the PyCon reviewing process.
+Since we are on he topic of **Things I Won't Be Talking About Here**, I should mention I won't be describing, in too much detail, PyCon's reviewing process.
 If you would like to know more about the actual reviewing process **Ned Jackson Lovely** (the author of the ProgCom platform) [wrote about it][pycon-review-process] back in 2015 and **Eric J. Ma** [wrote a wonderful article][erics-article] about it, too.
 Eric was also a part of PyCon's ProgCom this year (2018).

-This is how back in Dec 2017 I started giving form to a few presentation ideas.
+This is how, back in Dec 2017, I started writing down a few talk ideas.
 *-- I have never put together a tutorial.
-Naturally I'm hesitant about submitting a tutorial idea, maybe next year.--* I had three ideas.
-These were really **raw** ideas.
-These ideas consisted of a first draft title and, at least, two  main topics.
+Naturally I'm hesitant about submitting a tutorial idea, maybe next year.--* I had three ideas in mind.
+These were really **raw**.
+These ideas consisted of: a first draft title and, at least, two  main topics.
-I decided to use the metaprogramming topic.
+I decided to use **metaprogramming** as my submission topic.
 Two main reasons were involved in this decision:

 1. I find metaprogramming, and its uses, very interesting.
 2. I have used metaprogramming in  different projects and  I've seen some widely used libraries/frameworks use it successfully.

 I should say I am fully aware of what [Tim Peters said about metaclasses][tim-peters-quote] (to this day, I have not found where this quote was first introduced).
-I still think the topic is really interesting and useful.
+I still think the topic [metaprogramming] is really interesting and useful.
 I agree more with [Dmitry Vakhrushev's article][dimitry-article].
 Also, times have changed and I believe there are more uses for metaprogramming/metaclasses than only 1% of the cases.
 The talk was not accepted.
 This might start to look like a rant.
 Trust me, it is not.
 This is meant to be helpful to anybody who wants to submit a talk to PyCon or any other conference for that matter.
 More on this later.